5GZORRO/issm/scripts/isbp/README.md

 # isbp

+## Emulate sla-event publication

 Test script to emulate sending an SLA event to ISBP component.

-## Test sla-event publication

 **Note:** it is assumed that topic `isbp-topic` already exists in DL kafka